BytesCo/wpsmartcrop/README.md

         height: 200px;
     }

 Once you've verified that the plugin is working, go wild!
-Some example CSS for inspiration can be found at [https://www.wpsmartcrop.com/demos](https://www.wpsmartcrop.com/demos)

 ### Q. Why can't you choose the focal points for me?
 A. We're currently working on a "pro" version that will do exactly that.
 If you're interested in the feature, let us know as a feature request.
 It always helps to see people interested in further developments.